cloudlinux/cloudlinux-doc-test/docs/single/installation/README.md

 #### CloudLinux on Linode KVM

-To install CloudLinux 7 on Linode KVM server you should perform the following steps:
+To install CloudLinux on a Linode KVM server you should perform the following steps:

 1. Deploy CL to your Linode following the steps from [this section](/cloudlinux_installation/#converting-existing-servers)